AmeliaCMU/AmeliaCMU.github.io/_posts/2024-06-17-amelia-model.md

 years, prior works have not addressed the lack of large-scale curated surface movement datasets within the public domain and the development of generalizable trajectory forecasting models.

-In response to this, we introduce **AmeliaTF** is a large transformer-based airport surface movement trajectory forecasting model trained on the **[Amelia-48](https://navars.xyz/amelia-dataset)** dataset.
+In response to this, we introduce **Amelia-TF** is a large transformer-based airport surface movement trajectory forecasting model trained on the **[Amelia-48](https://navars.xyz/amelia-dataset)** dataset.
 We explore different scene representation and training strategies for our model varying from single-airport to multi-airport settings in which we assess our model's generalization capabilities.